seydel/MagicNMI_C64/README.md

 The commented assembler code corresponding to the machine code contained in the "DATA" lines in the BASIC code is given in the file "machine_code_magic_nmi.txt".

 **Disclaimer**

-In the absence of hardware, the *github* version of this code has not yet been tested.
+Suitable hardware being unvailable, and cloning a *github* repository to an original C64 still posing a challenge, this version of the code has not yet been tested.